microsoft/vscode-docs/docs/remote/containers.md

     ![Input box with a repository name in it](images/containers/vscode-remote-try-node.png)

-3. The VS Code window will reload and start building the dev container.
+3. The VS Code window will reload, clone the source code, and start building the dev container.
 A progress notification provides you status updates.
-Note that you only have to build a dev container the first time you open it; opening the folder after the first successful build will be much quicker.

     ![Dev Container Progress Notification](images/containers/dev-container-progress.png)